vpervouchine/vimconfig/README.md

 # vimconfig
 My vim config

-This includes YouCompleteMe, so it requires some dev packages to be installed.
+This includes YouCompleteMe as a submodule, so it requires some dev packages to be installed.
 See https://github.com/Valloric/YouCompleteMe

 Installation:
 ```